 Hedrick is married to the former Sheree Rogers of Woodstock, Virginia.
 They have one daughter, Maris who turns 11 in June of 2017 and one son, Garner Chase who celebrated his sixth birthday in January of 2017.
 The Hedricks reside in Ashland.

 Assistant Coach / Recruiting Coordinator

 M.L.
-Morgan enters his first season as a member of the Yellow Jacket baseball staff.
+Morgan enters his second season as a member of the Yellow Jacket baseball staff.

 Morgan comes to Ashland after spending four seasons as a member of VCU Baseball staff.
 Three seasons as an assistant coach , one season as the Director of Baseball Operations.

-Morgan's primary responsibilities are coaching outfielders, serving as first base coach, and coordinating all Rams Baseball Camps.
+Morgan's primary responsibilities were coaching outfielders, serving as first base coach, and coordinating all Rams Baseball Camps.